Need to talk? Call 1800 882 436.

 To receive this payment, you must:

-• be the primary carer of a newborn or newly adopted child
+• be caring for a newborn or newly adopted child

 • meet an income test